FryggFR/WriteUp/HackTheBox/HTB-Usage.md

 I want to write  this writeup in english this time :)

 # Information gathering
 This is a website, with login, register and admin page.
+It also have a reset password page.

 As we can see in cookie, it using laravel.
 And that all.
 # Enumeration